Iago (Aladdin): Other appearances

-With his travels with Cassim at the end, Iago has returned to Agrabah and appears as a supporting character in the straight-to-DVD movie Disney Princess Enchanted Tales: Follow Your Dreams, and he performs a musical number called "Peacock Princess" with Princess Jasmine in her princess duties.
+Iago appears as a supporting character in the straight-to-DVD film Disney Princess Enchanted Tales: Follow Your Dreams, where he has returned to Agrabah.
+He performs a musical number called "Peacock Princess" with Princess Jasmine in her princess duties.

-Like most characters from Disney's animated films, Iago made recurring appearances on Disney's House of Mouse, he also sings "A Parrot's Life For Me" at the House of Mouse where the movies' continuity did not seem to matter, and Iago was depicted as either Jafar's sidekick or exhibiting his protagonist behavior.

 At Walt Disney World, along with Zazu from The Lion King, he was introduced as one of the hosts of The Enchanted Tiki Room (Under New Management) in 1998.
 Following a small fire in 2011, the two were removed as the attraction reverted to its earlier format as Walt Disney's Enchanted Tiki Room.
-Reports had described the 1998 format as "unpopular" and Iago as "annoying."
+Reports had described the 1998 format as "unpopular" and Iago as "annoying".

 Iago also appears in the stage adaptation of the film.
 However, unlike his film counterpart, he is portrayed as a human, working as a personal assistant to Jafar.

+Iago appears as a secondary antagonist in the Disney+ animated special Lego Disney Princess: The Castle Quest, voiced by Barrett Leddy.
+This was the first time someone other than Gilbert Gottfried has voiced his character in an animated production following his passing in 2022.

-Iago appears in season six of Once Upon a Time: however, this version is a non-anthropomorphic red cockatiel as opposed to a lory.
+Iago also appears alongside Jafar in Disney's short film Once Upon a Studio, this time voiced by Piotr Michael.

 Reception

 In reviews for The Return of Jafar, Iago was often described as being the real star of the film: "The plot thickens when Aladdin becomes indebted to Jafar's former partner, Iago (a wisecracking parrot), for saving his life.
-Struggling with issues of honesty and loyalty, Iago becomes the film's focus as he grapples between standing by Aladdin or succumbing to Jafar's evil pressures."
+Struggling with issues of honesty and loyalty, Iago becomes the film's focus as he grapples between standing by Aladdin or succumbing back to Jafar's evil pressures."